 Overview

-Starting a new software project involves more than just writing code — a handful of standard files set expectations for contributors, protect you legally, and explain what your project actually does.
-This roundup covers free generators for the files almost every new repository benefits from, plus two general-purpose tools useful alongside any project.
+Starting a new software project involves more than just writing code.
+A handful of standard files set expectations for contributors, protect you legally, and explain what your project does to someone landing on it cold.
+Skip them and you end up retrofitting a license after someone's already forked your code, or scrubbing a secret out of Git history after it's already been pushed.
+This roundup covers free generators for the files almost every new repository benefits from, plus two general-purpose tools useful alongside any project, whether you're publishing your first open source library or just tidying up a personal repo before sharing the link.

 What to Look For in a Project Setup Generator